namanmodani/CodeJam/README.md

 # Google Code Jam 2022 Solutions

-This repository contains my solutions to the [Google Code Jam 2022](https://codingcompetitions.withgoogle.com/codejam) problems.
+This repository contains my solutions to [Google Code Jam 2022](https://codingcompetitions.withgoogle.com/codejam) problems.
 All the source files have been written in Python 3.7.

-## Qualification Round
+## Round 0: Qualification

-The following table houses my obtained scores for each puzzle:
+The following table houses my score for each problem.

 | Problem | Score |
 | ------- | ----- |